AI Search Behavior Study: 88% Accept AI Mode Results As-Is

 Stop optimizing for clicks you may never get and start optimizing to be the source the model trusts.
 Three moves, in order of leverage.

 First, fix your discoverability fundamentals.
-AI models reward businesses with consistent, verifiable entity data — a claimed listing, accurate NAP, clear categories.
+AI models reward businesses with consistent, verifiable entity data: a claimed listing, accurate NAP, and clear categories.
 If an AI can’t confirm who you are and how to reach you, it won’t cite you.
 Run a check on your own footprint with AI contactability, then claim and standardize your listing so the data the model reads is the data you control.
 Inconsistent business listings are the single most common reason a real, reachable business gets skipped.

-Third, keep your off-site presence active and consistent — the social and professional profiles models increasingly cite.
+Third, keep your off-site presence active and consistent across the social and professional profiles models increasingly cite.
 Tools like Feedsta.ai, an AI social media manager that creates, schedules, and analyzes posts across platforms, help keep your brand visible and current wherever customers and AI agents look.
 Consistency is itself a trust signal.

 The Bigger Picture

 The web is shifting from a place people browse to a place machines summarize, and an 88% acceptance rate is the clearest measure yet of how complete that shift has become.
-The winners won’t be the businesses that chase every algorithm tweak — they’ll be the ones an AI can identify, verify, and confidently quote.
+The winners won’t be the businesses that chase every algorithm tweak; they’ll be the ones an AI can identify, verify, and confidently quote.
 Make your business easy to cite, and you stay in the answer no matter which surface the buyer is searching from.

 🤖